Watermark-based Attribution of AI-Generated Content: Introduction

-\emph{Attribution} seeks to trace the origin of a piece of content detected as AI-generated, specifically identifying the user of the GenAI service who created it.\footnote{Attribution can also refer to identifying the GenAI service responsible for generating the content, as discussed in Section~\ref{sec:discussion}.} This capability is crucial for aiding GenAI service providers and law enforcement in forensic investigations of cybercrimes, such as disinformation and propaganda campaigns involving AI-generated content.
-Despite its increasing importance, attribution remains largely unexplored.
+\emph{Attribution} seeks to trace the origin of an AI-generated content, specifically identifying the user of the GenAI service who created it.\footnote{Attribution can also refer to identifying the GenAI service responsible for generating the content, as discussed in Appendix~\ref{sec:GenAIService}.} This capability is increasingly important in real-world deployments, where GenAI services face substantial misuse risks: malicious users can generate political deepfakes, deceptive propaganda, or other harmful content and distribute it anonymously.
+In such scenarios, detection alone is insufficient—knowing that the content is AI-generated does not reveal \emph{who} produced it.
+Attribution provides service providers and law-enforcement agencies with actionable forensic signals that link harmful content back to the originating user.
+This enables concrete interventions, such as identifying responsible users during abuse investigations, suspending or banning repeat offenders, and emerging regulatory requirements on content traceability.
+Thus, attribution complements detection: detection identifies \emph{whether} the content is AI-generated, while attribution identifies \emph{who} created it.
+Both are essential for building practical, enforceable, and responsible GenAI ecosystems.
+Despite the increasing importance, attribution remains largely unexplored.

 \myparatight{Our work} In this work, we bridge this gap by conducting the \emph{first} systematic study on watermark-based, user-level attribution of AI-generated content.
 Figure~\ref{pipeline} illustrates our core idea.
 When a user registers with a GenAI service, the service provider assigns the user a unique watermark (i.e., a bitstring) and stores it in a watermark database.
 Whenever the user generates content using the GenAI service, their specific watermark is embedded in the content.
-A piece of content is attributed to the user whose watermark is the most similar to the one extracted from the content.
+The content is attributed to the user whose watermark is the most similar to the one extracted from the content.
 Our approach differs from standard user-agnostic watermark-based detection, where the same watermark is embedded in all AI-generated content.
-Thus, our approach also introduces a slight modification in the detection process: content is identified as generated by the GenAI service if the extracted watermark closely matches \emph{at least} one user's watermark.
+Thus, our approach also introduces a slight modification in the detection process: The content is identified as generated by the GenAI service if the extracted watermark closely matches \emph{at least} one user's watermark.